Applications for the 2021-2022 academic year will be open stating November 1st 2020

 2 – Why do you want to train as an interpreter?

-3 – Do you know anything about the different setting interpreters work in?
+3 – We do not expect you to have interpreting experience but do you know anything about the different setting interpreters work in?
 If so, could you mention some differences and similarities between Court, Healthcare and Conference interpreting settings?

 4 – Do you believe you have the qualities to become a good interpreter in one or several of these fields?
 Have you thought about which field(s) you would hope to work in?

-5 – Read the Year One description and tell us how you envision your first Year as a full time student.
+5 – Read the Year 1 description and tell us how you envision your first Year as a full time student.

 – Question 2: in your other language

 – Question 3: in your other language again, or in your third language if you have one

 The video should not exceed 10 minutes.
 Do not read a prepared statement; we want to hear you speak off the cuff.
 You can record this video using a smartphone, a video camera or a webcam.
 If you are using a smartphone, make sure to record the video horizontally.